willeml12/willeml12/README.md

 - 🔭 I’m currently working on my Master's Thesis about Deep Learning and Medical Imaging
 - 🗣️ I speak French and English fluently and can undestand basic Spanish
+- 👩‍🎓 To graduate my MSc in Engineering and Computer Sciences in September 2024
+- 🤖 Majoring in AI
+- 🧬 Elective courses in Biomedical Engineering
+- 💻 Looking for a job !
 - 📫 How to reach me: laureline.willem@student.uclouvain.be

 <!--